Alessio Sakara: Bellator title shot

 Sakara challenged Rafael Carvalho for the Bellator Middleweight Championship on December 9, 2017 at Bellator 190.
 He lost via knockout in the first round.

 Post title shot reign

 Sakara headlined Bellator 211 against Kent Kauppinen on December 1, 2018.
 He lost the fight via knockout in the first round.

 Sakara faced Canaan Grigsby at Bellator Milan on October 12, 2019.
 He won the fight via TKO in the first round.

 Sakara was scheduled to face Darwin Rodriguez at Bellator Milan 3 on October 3, 2020.
 However, Sakara ended up withdrawing from the bout due to an undisclosed injury.

 On July 10, 2021, it was announced that he was no longer under contract with Bellator.
 However, in early 2023 news surfaced that Sakara was still under contract with Bellator.

 Bare-knuckle boxing

 In February 2023, it was announced that Sakara had signed a multi-fight contract with Bare Knuckle Fighting Championship.

+Sakara faced Erick Lozano on July 25, 2025 at BKFC Fight Night: Philly.
+He won the fight by knockout in the second round.

+Sakara competed for the BKFC Cruiserweight Championship against current champion Chris Camozzi on October 25, 2025 at BKFC 83.
+He won the championship by split decision.